 I’m using Adobe Lightroom for 10 years now, since version 1.
 I teach Lightroom classes for the San Diego Photo Club at the Museum of Photographic Arts (MOPA).
 I’ve repeatedly been a judge for both local and international photo clubs – with overwhelmingly positive feedback.
 I can talk about photos.
 I can review an entire portfolio section of your website, or I can discuss individual images with you.
 I can help you with post processing advice.
 I can tell you what’s right and what’s wrong with your photos, and give you useful and encouraging critique.
 Most of all, I can relate to the problems and challenges that beginners and intermediates in digital photography face – because I’ve been there myself.

-I offer these services on an individual basis, because no two photographers are alike.
+In addition to classroom workshops, I offer these services on an individual basis – no two photographers are alike, and it will have the most impact if we’re working together on your photos, your workflow, your image archive.
 If you think we’re a good fit, are keen to grow your own photography and think you could gain from my experience and knowledge, please get in touch to talk about details.

 Some feedback from participants of my Lightroom workflow class: